-The Master of Arts in Bioethics is obtained under the School of Graduate Studies’ graduate study Plan B. The degree is completed with 27 credit hours.
+The Master of Arts in Bioethics is obtained under the School of Graduate Studies’ graduate study Plan B. Beginning with the fall 2018 class, the degree will be completed with 30 credit hours.
 It can be earned full-time in one year or part-time in a maximum of three years.
 According to Graduate Studies, full-time status requires registration for a minimum of nine credit hours per semester.

 Foundations in Bioethics I and II

-In the first year of study, all graduate students in the MA in Bioethics program are required to complete the interdisciplinary core of 12 credit hours (the equivalent of four courses), extending over two semesters.
+In the first year of study, all graduate students in the MA in Bioethics and Medical Humanities program are required to complete the interdisciplinary core of 12 credit hours (the equivalent of four courses), extending over two semesters.
 This core seminar, “BETH 401: Foundations in Bioethics I” (six credits), and “BETH 402: Foundations in Bioethics II” (six credits), is taught by faculty in the Department of Bioethics.
-The course covers ten basic topic areas in bioethics: death and dying; the therapeutic relationship; methods and theory in bioethics; organ transplantation; health care justice; defining "health care needs"; reproduction and fertility; families, babies and children; research ethics; genetics.
+The course covers ten basic topic areas in bioethics: methods and theories of bioethics and medical humanities, reproductive ethics, pediatric ethics, death and dying, organ transplantation, research ethics, neuroethics, public health ethics, and novel biotechnologies and genetics.
 The class meets twice per week in the evenings for seminar sessions (two hours per session.)